 How to get free access

-To access, use the 2nd tab on the main menu, “Subscriber Section,” but first read the following explanation.
+To access your subscription, you will use the 2nd tab on the main menu, “Subscriber Section,” but first read the following explanation.

 If access is free, why do you have to place an order?